javi12882/Practicalwork1/README.md

 To conclude, this project has made me realize that it is really complicated to develop a real full program although this, compared to other different fully developed programs it could be like just a "warm up".
 I understood how much time could a full team last to make a real program for different daily life situations.

-With this practical work 1 I learned how to made the different relationships for the different subclasses as well as finding how to load a pre-made file with information of different aircrafts.
+With this practical work 1 I learned how to made the different relationships for the different subclasses as well as finding how to load a pre-made file with information of different trains.